sbryngelson/group-docs/group-syllabus/undergraduate-specifics.md

 # Somewhat specific to undergraduates

+Much of this 'syllabus' applies to undergraduates just as well as graduate students.
+But, there are a few things specific to undergraduate researchers.
+Below is my attempt to explain them.

 ## Money

 As an undergraduate researcher, you can be paid a somewhat modest sum for conducting university research.